-- 5.27 This indicator is identified as Core Output Indicator BCI(viii), BCI(ix) and BCI(x) within Theme 3 (Balanced Communities) of the LDF Monitoring Framework attached at Appendix A. - 5.28 Within the East of England, the Gypsy and Traveller population is higher than the national average.
-As an important ethnic minority population within the region, it is considered that there is sufficient relevance to promote the monitoring of Gypsy and Traveller accommodation as a local indicator. - 5.29 The monitoring of Gypsy and Traveller accommodation is carried out by Chelmsford City Council on a bi-annual basis and recorded to the Communities and Local Government (CLG).
-The monitoring includes both authorised and unauthorised sites and is used by this indicator to assess the level of accommodation provision within Chelmsford. - 5.30 Policy DC34 provides a pitch target for the period to 2016, in addition to a mechanism for the allocation of new sites and general criteria for decision making on planning applications.
+- 5.26 This indicator is identified as Core Output Indicator BCI(viii), BCI(ix) and BCI(x) within Theme 3 (Balanced Communities) of the LDF Monitoring Framework attached at Appendix A. - 5.27 Within the East of England, the Gypsy and Traveller population is higher than the national average.
+As an important ethnic minority population within the region, it is considered that there is sufficient relevance to promote the monitoring of Gypsy and Traveller accommodation as a local indicator. - 5.28 The monitoring of Gypsy and Traveller accommodation is carried out by Chelmsford City Council on a bi-annual basis and recorded to the Communities and Local Government (CLG).
+The monitoring includes both authorised and unauthorised sites and is used by this indicator to assess the level of accommodation provision within Chelmsford. - 5.29 Policy DC34 provides a pitch target for the period to 2016, in addition to a mechanism for the allocation of new sites and general criteria for decision making on planning applications.
 The supporting text to Policy DC34 sets out that 20 additional pitches are required to 2016.
-10 pitches were identified within the adopted North Chelmsford Area Action Plan (2011).
-Through two completed Section 106 Agreements for planning applications in North East Chelmsford, the Council has secured a site and funding to deliver the allocated pitches in this area.
-The Council has now commissioned work to bring forward the delivery of this site during 2016, and a planning application is in course of preparation. - 5.31 In 2015/16 one pitch was granted planning permission at appeal.
-No further allocations were made within the Site Allocations DPD, which meant that on the basis of the adopted policy there was a shortfall of 8 pitches by 2016. - 5.32 Due to the withdrawal of the East of England Plan and its supporting evidence base, further work has been carried out to identify the need for any further Gypsy and Traveller sites in the City beyond 2016.
-During 2014 the Essex Planning Officers' Association (EPOA) has prepared a new Essex-wide Gypsy and Traveller Accommodation Assessment (GTAA) to assess need in the period up to 2033.
+However, due to the withdrawal of the East of England Plan and its supporting evidence base, further work has been carried out to identify the current need for Gypsy and Traveller sites in the City beyond 2016. - 5.30 In August 2015 the Government published a revised 'Planning Policy for Traveller Sites'.
+The City Council, together with other Essex authorities undertook a new Essex-wide Gypsy and Traveller Accommodation Assessment (GTAA) to assess need in the period up to 2033.
+This covers the whole of Essex and identifies accommodation needs for each Essex Authority.
+It has been carried out to assess the needs of those as defined by the amended planning policy for traveller sites 2015.
+It identifies a requirement of 8 additional nomadic Gypsy and Traveller pitches to be developed by 2033 within Chelmsford.
+Extrapolating these figures up to 2036 by calculating the average number required per year from 2016 to 2033 and adding them on to the 2016 to 2033 requirement results in the total requirement of 9 Gypsy and Traveller pitches up to 2036. - 5.31 Through two completed s106 Agreements for planning applications in North Chelmsford, a site and funding has been secured to deliver 9 pitches.
+A planning application was submitted in August 2018 with the intention to bring forward delivery of the site in 2018/2019.